 To see a world where every individual, child or adult is given ample opportunity to live a healthy, fulfilled and happy life.

-To see a world where every individual, child or adult is given ample opportunity to live a healthy, fulfilled and happy life to serve our communities while promoting quality healthcare services and providing access to quality surgeries for the less privilege
+To serve our communities while promoting quality healthcare services and providing access to quality surgeries for the less privileged.

 - To raise funds to assist people who cannot afford surgical treatment locally.

-- Give special considerations for children with health needs and disabilities during an emergency.
+- Give consideration to children with special needs and disabilities in emergency situations.

 - To offer support to the less privileged and indigent members of society who cannot afford surgical treatment.

 - To collaborate with other health institutions, international organizations and NGOs with similar objectives.